yamato53/Web-Development-Roadmap/README.md

 # CSS Resources

-CSS is (in my utterly useless opinion) the easiest and most entertaining part of web development.
-Again, I recommend starting with codecademy’s stuff because it’s very basic.
+Here's where things start to get fun.
+CSS is what makes websites look more exciting than just a boring page of black text on a white background.
+CSS lets you change the font styles, colors, layout, animation of your site, just to name a few.
+CSS is definitely the most fun part of web development, so let's get started!

+Again, I recommend Codecademy’s tutorials if you're a total beginner, as they do a good job guiding you step-by-step without overloading you with too much information.

 - [Codecademy CSS](https://www.codecademy.com/learn/learn-css)

 After you’ve finished with Codecademy's tutorials, head on over to this short series of tutorials.
-They do a great job laying out how HTML and CSS link together.
-Aside from teaching great fundamental skills, they go over a lot of website best practices and other dos and don’ts that will save you from many common mistakes beginner devs make.
+You'll learn more in-depth how HTML and CSS files hook together to build a good looking website.
+Aside from teaching great fundamental skills, they also touch on some web development best-practices that will save you from many of the most common mistakes beginner devs make.

 - [Interneting is Hard](https://internetingishard.com/html-and-css/)